About Compensation & Other Related Benefits

 How Can You Apply?

-You can apply by filling out VA Form 21-526EZ, Veterans Application for Compensation and/or Pension.
+You can apply by filling out VA Form 21-526EZ, APPLICATION FOR DISABILITY COMPENSATION AND RELATED COMPENSATION BENEFITS.
 If you have any of the following material, please attach it to your application:

 - Discharge or separation papers (DD214 or equivalent)